neubot/neubot/doc/neubot.1.rst

   to complete, measured in seconds.

 **download_speed (float)**
-  Download speed measured by dividing the number of received bytes over the elapsed download time, measured in bytes over seconds.
+  Download speed measured by dividing the number of received bytes by the elapsed download time, measured in bytes per second.

 **internal_address (string)**
   Neubot's IP address, as seen by Neubot.
 It is typically either